white-lab/protocols/protocols/lysis.md

     * Located on chemical shelf in wet lab.
     * Make fresh!
-    * Weigh out urea first, then add water to fill tube up to desired volume, vortex and let sit on water bath to help dissolve the urea crystals.
+    * Weigh out urea first, then add water to fill tube up to desired volume, vortex and let sit in water bath to help dissolve the urea crystals.
     * Cool down urea on ice before adding it to cells.

 * 1 mM Sodium Orthovanadate (Optional)